googlefonts/googlefonts.github.io/gf-guide/prioritization.md

 ### P3: General Priority

-A nice project that [@davelab6](https://github.com/davelab6), [@chrissimpkins](https://github.com/chrissimpkins) or others in the Google Fonts team would like to ship sooner than later?
+A nice project that Google employees would like to ship sooner than later?

 An existing low usage family has a bug, and the fix will improve existing documents in a meaningful way?